rocketvalidator/docs-rocketvalidator/docs/google-analytics.md

 ![User-Defined Variables screenshot](/img/google-analytics/04.png)

 Edit the tag settings, open "Custom Dimensions" and click on "Add Custom Dimension".
 Set the index to the index matching the custom dimension in your Google Analytics account.
-Set the Dimension Value to {{User Agent}}.
+Set the Dimension Value to `{{User Agent}}`.

 ![Add Custom Dimension form screenshot](/img/google-analytics/05.png)